Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 Black currants are nutrient-dense foods, meaning they are low in calories but contain many important nutrients.
 They are particularly high in vitamin C and can meet and exceed your daily needs in just one serving.

-One cup (112 grams) of raw European black currants contains approximately: (17)
+The U.S. Department of Agriculture reports that one cup (about 112 grams) of raw European black currants contains approximately:

 - 70.5 calories